 Ques.8.
 Write a SQL query to fetch duplicate records from a table.

 Ans.
-In order to find duplicate records from table we can use GROUP BY on all the fields and then use HAVING clause to return only those fields whose count is greater than 1 i.e. the rows having duplicate records.
+In order to find duplicate records from the table, we can use GROUP BY on all the fields and then use HAVING clause to return only those fields whose count is greater than 1 i.e. the rows having duplicate records.

 Ques.9.
-Write a SQL query to remove duplicates from a table without using temporary table.
+Write a SQL query to remove duplicates from a table without using a temporary table.